heliparv/generalized_Lotka-Volterra/README.md

 ### Future developments for project
 - Fix issue with frequent overflows in simulation
 - Add simulation method for gLV with K
-- Model birth and death rates separately
+- Model birth and death rates separately in stead of ri
+- Take lag times into account
 - Third order interactions added to project
 - Generalized high-order interactions, order specified in the function call
 - Automate creating a dataset of set number of repeats with specified parameters